TASEmulators/BizHawk/contributing.md

-## QuickerNES
+## QuickNES
-> The unmanaged side of the QuickerNES core.
+> The unmanaged side of the QuickNES core.

 Uses C++.